 Another widely used ingredient in the Italian dishes are Rosemary, basil may be called King of herbs, but rosemary is known to be the queen.
 Rosemary really shines in a perfectly made risotto.

-No Italian dish in Robinson Road would complete without the inclusion of wine.
+No Italian dish in Chinatown would complete without the inclusion of wine.
 Wine in an Italian culture takes a significant role in making the cuisines and adds many more flavors to the dish.
 The wine gets used in the Italian dish is drinking wines, not cooking ones.
 If any ingredient doesn’t bring its own flavor then it is better left alone.
 Adding wine to a dish has long been a cultural identity for the Italians.
 If the wine isn’t fit to drink, then it would be no use in the making of an Italian dish, if used, then it wouldn’t be a genuine Italian product.

 Cooking with these ingredients in a perfectly well manner style to bring out the richness of the ingredient is like learning a new language by normal interaction.
 The more you interact with others, the more you will get better at speaking.
 The same method can be applied here, learning Italian cuisine is a lot like learning a new language.
 And each ingredient becomes the grammar and the vocabulary for your final dish, which can be seen as a sentence in this metaphor.

 The first thing to do before starting to cook with the ingredients you have is to limit them.
 Almost all Italian dishes use a finite amount of ingredients to make the dish, overloading with unnecessary spices will put out the subtle taste of the natural ingredients.
-Learning the value of each of the ingredients will help you know their weaknesses and strength, finding a better ingredient to fill the weakness of another is the step to become a great Italian restaurant in Robinson Road.
+Learning the value of each of the ingredients will help you know their weaknesses and strength, finding a better ingredient to fill the weakness of another is the step to become a great Italian restaurant in Chinatown.

 The second thing to do is to make sure every ingredient in the pantry is fresh and well-seasoned.
 This process really helps to bring the dish closer to the authentic Italian dish that we know and love.